BriannaDemerle/blute/README.md

 I like rust :)
 ## What do I even do with this?
 Hopefully I remember to change the readme when the tui is complete with controls, but what I'm thinking is being able to plant flowers on a grid, moving a cursor around with arrow keys, picking up and putting down flowers, watering flowers, and other things.
 The main idea is to have a completely terminal-based and grid-based game where you can plant flowers.
 I will probably make a save/load feature too.
+## The code
+Yeah I'm really sorry if you look in the code as any form of biology nerd as I am not one.
+I dont know allele from gene or genotype from genome.
+I just used whatever name I thought worked in my brain.